Position: Community Outreach Worker – Wiisocotatiwin/Assertive Community Treatment (ACT)

 Demonstrated ability to prioritize and focus work-related activities to effectively and efficiently achieve service goals and produce expected results/outcomes

 Commitment to the principles that guide Mount Carmel Clinic, as reflected in the history, vision, mission and values

 Knowledge and understanding of Indigenous culture and traditions and the impact of colonization on the health and well-being of Indigenous individuals and families

 Proven ability to work within an interdisciplinary team environment with respect, professionalism, cooperation, sensitivity and cultural awareness

 Strong knowledge, commitment and demonstrated ability to apply diversity, equity, cultural safety, pro-choice, social determinants of health, population health, harm reduction, trauma-informed and community development principles in all aspects of the work

 Excellent verbal and written communication skills and proficiency in the use of computer systems

-Submit an Internal Application Form or resume and cover letter quoting job posting #2019-08 to:
+Please submit Application Form or cover letter and resume, quoting job posting #2020-15 to:

 Mount Carmel Clinic